kalibera/rprotect/README.md

 This pointer is not protected.
 In practice `getAttrib` sometimes returns newly allocated objects and sometimes existing objects (pointed from the object they are attributes of).
-In particular, the ``names'' attribute will be newly allocated if `values` are represented as a pairlist (e.g.  it is a language object).
+In particular, the `names` attribute will be newly allocated if `values` are represented as a pairlist (e.g.  it is a language object).
 Further analysis of `R_handle_setopt` reveals that `values` will in fact be represented as a vector: